marioosh/howtographql/content/backend/graphql-scala/0-introduction.md

 ---
 title: Introduction
 pageTitle: "Building a GraphQL Server with Scala Backend Tutorial"
-description: "Learn how to build a GraphQL server with Scala & Sangria and best practices for filters, authentication, pagination and subscriptions."
+description: "Learn how to build a GraphQL server with Scala & Sangria and best practices for filters, authentication, pagination and subscriptions. "
-question: "Does Schema defines where the responded data should be taken from?"
-answers: ["Yes, datasources definition is a part of schema", "Optionally Schema could contains such information", "It's not a part of specification, but few implementations use it","No, it isn't a rensponsibilty of the GraphQL server" ]
-correctAnswer: 3

 ---

 ### Motivation

 Scala is quite popular nowadays and it's often chosen to deliver efficient and distributed systems.
 It leverages the Java VM, known mostly for its efficiency.
 Support of Functional Programming of Scala and power of Java make able to deliver applications fast in either develompent or runtime.

-### What is GraphQL Server?

-  The GraphQL server is a software responsible for parsing, validating and executing GraphQL queries/mutations/subscriptions.
-It's different from HTTP server because queries could be transported even in socket connection, but HTTP protocol is used in the most cases.
-Maybe it's a reason why GraphQL is often called successor of REST.
-I'd rather say it supplementor of REST because both can work together.

-  In the next chapter you'll learn how to build your own GraphQL server using Scala and the following technologies:
+In the next chapters you'll learn how to build your own GraphQL server using Scala and the following technologies:
   * [Scala](https://www.scala-lang.org/) Scala language
   * [Akka HTTP](http://doc.akka.io/docs/akka-http/current/scala/http) Web server to handle HTTP requests.
   * [Sangria](http://sangria-graphql.org/) A library for GraphQL execution